-A streamer who takes the name "AIMaask Ouzi" (イカサマ王子, Ikasama Ouzi, lit.
+A streamer who takes the name "AIMaask Ouji" (イカサマ王子, Ikasama Ouji, lit.
 Prince of Mischief).
 He broadcasts himself wearing a robot mask and performing borderline illegal acts, such as vandalism and assault against people who do illegal things (such as illegal parking) to make himself more popular.
 He lashes out at his family when they try to get him to stop his destructive acts, causing his younger brother to issue a request to the Phantom Thieves.
 Furthermore, people had threatened to dox him and find his location, considering that his email and phone number are public.

 - Asshole Victim: As a result of streaming himself vandalizing things and assaulting people for semi-illegal acts just to make himself famous, he attracts a lot of unwelcome attention, as well as people who seek to take retribution on him.
 Combined with his generally horrid measures in protecting his identity, he becomes an especially easy target for doxing.
 The Phantom Thieves are mainly worried that his actions will result in his enemies going after his family and causing trouble for them.

 - Atrocious Alias: His streamer name, "Aimaask Ouzi" in English is just his surname backwards and his given name shuffled in an anagram.
 His Japanese streamer name is even more atrocious; it's literally just his name spelled backwards. note

 - Berserk Button: If his parents or younger brother try to stop him from committing vandalism and assault on screen, he will violently lash out at them.

 - Flunky Boss: During his fight, he summons two Legions to assist him, perhaps representing his audience.